-Fever legend Tamika Catchings named Grand Marshal of 500 Festival Parade
+Fever legend Tamika Catchings named grand marshal of 500 Festival Parade

-INDIANAPOLIS (WISH) — 10-time WNBA All-Star, 4-time Olympic Gold Medalist and WNBA Champion Tamika Catchings has been named the 2024 AES 500 Festival Parade Grand Marshal.
+INDIANAPOLIS (WISH) — Ten-time WNBA All-Star, four-time Olympic gold medalist, and WNBA champion Tamika Catchings has been named the 2024 AES 500 Festival Parade grand marshal.

 Since retirement, Catchings launched the Catch the Stars Foundation, an empowerment organization for youth.
 The program works with youth by providing goals that promote fitness, literacy and youth development.